LED bulbs use 75% less energy than incandescent bulbs — DOE

 HVAC filters are the exception.

-If you go to Home Depot and buy the most expensive, purple-wrapped "Ultimate Allergen Defense" filter (MERV 13) for your standard furnace, you are likely downgrading your system's performance and potentially destroying your equipment.
+If you go to Home Depot and buy the most expensive, purple-wrapped "practical Allergen Defense" filter (MERV 13) for your standard furnace, you are likely downgrading your system's performance and potentially destroying your equipment.

 This article explains why your furnace filter is not for you—it's for your furnace.